-As the world is becoming increasingly “science fictional”, the genre of Science Fiction may itself appear to be boldly entering the mainstream of literature and at last confront the bureaucratic powers of academic criticism.
+As the world is becoming increasingly “science fictional”, the genre of Science Fiction has successfully infiltrated the mainstream of literature and now boldly confronts the assimilating powers of academic criticism.
 We therefore do well to remember that Science Fiction is chiefly concerned with the lure and fear of frontiers and the unknown: a fascination with the future that yet often gives way to nostalgia, a reaching out to otherness that always risks reaffirming sameness, and a bracing disregard for literary conventions that nevertheless remains prone to revere tradition.
 In this course, we will study contemporary Science Fiction against the background of the genre’s history.
 We will acknowledge its prehistory in early modern fictional writing about science and its kinship with related genres such as utopia (and dystopia), the fantastic, and the gothic.
 We will pay our respects to the evolution of the genre from its emergence in the late nineteenth century, through its Golden Age in pulp and its late ascendancy in novels, TV and films.
 But we will reserve most of our time to an exploration of contemporary Science Fiction and its relevance to the pushing of technological frontiers, the looming ecological tipping points, and the shifting ideological paradigms in our world.

 Topics to be discussed may include the following: the science fictionality of our world (SF and the present); the relationship between SF and other genres or modes such as utopia/dystopia, the fantastic, and the gothic; innovation and tradition within genre SF; SF in different media; how SF relates to social and cultural norms and their critique; technology and power; the image of science in SF.